DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/mesh-config/component-hpa.md

 ## Prerequisites

-Make sure the helm application __Metrics Server__ is installed on the cluster, refer to [Install metrics-server plugin](../../../kpanda/user-guide/scale/install-metrics-server.md)
+Make sure the helm app __Metrics Server__ is installed on the cluster, refer to [Install metrics-server plugin](../../../kpanda/user-guide/scale/install-metrics-server.md)